gvwilson/sensibleadventures/arecibo/arecibo.md

 There are one hundred and twenty one stones, each with a name known only to the old woman and whoever helped her place it.
-She could pick some up one-handed, but others took two strong men to move, and the waist-high trio at the oval's sunset end had been a year of hard work.
+She could pick some up one-handed, but others took two strong men and a travois to move, and the waist-high trio at the oval's sunset end had been a year of hard work.